prnicolas/ScalaMl/README.md

 <h2 id="persistency">Persistent models and configuration</h2>
 The package object <b>org.scalaml.core.Design</b> provide the trait (or skeleton implementation) of the persistent model <b>Design.Model</b> and configuration <b>Design.Config</b>.<br>
-The persistency mechanisms is implemented for a couple of supervised learning models only for illustration purpose.<br>
+The persistency mechanisms is implemented for a couple of supervised learning models only for illustration purpose.
+The reader should be able to implement the persistency for configuration and models for all relevant learning algorithms using the template operator << and >> <br>

 <h2 id="appendix">Appendix</h2>
 The examples have been built and tested with the following libraries:<br>